parallaxinc/spin-standard-library/CONTRIBUTING.md

 #### library/

 The top-level of the library that will be included with PropellerIDE.
 All core object additions go here.
 Anything above this level is not distributed.

+These should be named according to their function, and placed into groups.
+Thus, the classic FullDuplexSerial object, a serial driver used for I/O, should be renamed to:

+    com.serial.fullduplex.spin

+If there are other serial drivers, they may be named:

+    com.serial.tiny.spin
+    com.serial.highspeed.spin
+    com.serial.lowspeed.spin
+    ...
+    ...

 ##### demos/

 These files are organized hierarchically based on the object they demonstrate.
-For example, let's say we have the following module.
+Say we use the object from the previous example.

     com.serial.fullduplex